 The award is run and independently assessed by the Soil Association, the UK’s leading membership charity campaigning for healthy, humane and sustainable food, farming and land use.
 The awards progress from Bronze to Silver to Gold and can be applied to a selection or all of a university’s catering outlets.

-The Food For Life Catering Mark accredits university catering outlets against 3 levels; Bronze, Silver and Gold – if the university is audited against a similar scheme, the university should assess the progress against criteria similar to the 3 Catering Mark levels.
+The Food For Life Catering Mark accredits university catering outlets against 3 levels; Bronze, Silver and Gold– the university show show which level each catering outlet has achieved.

 A University might have a number of catering outlets that are accredited to different levels of the catering mark.

 The following would be classed as outlets: halls of residence (this counts as one outlet if they’re managed the same and use the same menus, or counted independently if they are managed separately), canteens, cafes/coffee shops, hospitality menus, anywhere that food is served.

 Alternative schemes should be credible to the sustainable food movement